yyang9301/AHW/README.md

 ## 2016/09/19
 * All for loops removed from the co-occurrence calculations
-* Co-occurrence calculated for all combinations of SACTN and SAWS sites inlcuding tmean, tmin and tmax
+* Co-occurrence calculated for all combinations of SACTN and SAWS sites including tmean, tmin and tmax

 ## 2016/09/20
 * Corrected error in calculation of co-occurrence proportions